Attafii/Quote_Generator/README.md

 ### Quote Generator App

 This is a simple quote generator app built using Python and Tkinter.
-The app allows users to generate random quotes and copy them to the clipboard.
+The app allows users to generate random quotes and copy them to the clipboard.✨

 <img src="https://i.ibb.co/3v0RcQq/Quote-Generator.png" alt="Quote Generator" width="50%" height="50%" style="display"/>